-3.7.7.
+3.6.7.
 Max Slave Retry

 Max Slave Retry

 Setting Description

-Default Setting: 9
+Default Setting 9

-Options: Any number between 1 and 9.
+Options Any number between 1 and 9.

-Terminal Menu: (5) Edit MultiPoint Parameters > (2) Max Slave Retry
+Terminal Menu (5) Edit MultiPoint Parameters > (2) Max Slave Retry

-Description: Defines how many times the Slave radio attempts to retransmit a packet to the Master before beginning to use a back-off algorithm as defined by the Retry Odds on page 78 setting.
+Description: Defines how many times the Slave radio attempts to retransmit a packet to the Master before beginning to use a back-off algorithm as defined by the Retry Odds on page 79 setting.

 The Slave radio retries stop when the Slave receives an acknowledgment from the Master.

-3.7.8.
+3.6.8.
 Radio ID

 Radio ID

 Setting Description

-Default Setting: Blank
+Default Setting Blank

-Options: Any 4 digit, user-defined number.
+Options 0-4095

-Terminal Menu: (5) Edit MultiPoint Parameters > (D) Radio ID
+Terminal Menu (5) Edit MultiPoint Parameters > (D) Radio ID

-Description: Use this option to designate a radio with an arbitrary, user-defined, 4-digit number that identifies the radio in Diagnostics mode.
+Description: Use this option to designate a radio with an arbitrary, user-defined number that identifies the radio in Diagnostics mode.

-3.7.9.
+3.6.9.
 Radio Name

-Radio Name Setting Description Default Setting: Blank Options: A maximum of 20 characters in any combination of letters or numbers.
-Terminal Menu: (5) Edit MultiPoint Parameters > (G) Radio Name Description: Use this parameter to give a radio a name, such as its location.
+Radio Name Setting Description Default Setting Blank Options A maximum of 20 characters in any combination of letters or numbers.
+Terminal Menu (5) Edit MultiPoint Parameters > (G) Radio Name Description: Use this parameter to give a radio a name, such as its location.
 Naming radios can be helpful to identify a radio when in Diagnostics mode.

-3.7.10.
+3.6.10.
 Repeaters